 These days, it seems like there’s an unlimited amount of products and ingredients you should be using on your skin.
 The over-influx of info can feel overwhelming, to say the least, especially if you’re someone who likes to know exactly what you’re putting on your face.

 The good news is that you don’t have to buy into all the hype involving the latest, greatest ingredients and products on the market.
-You can simply stick to the basics—the nutrient-rich ingredients, like vitamin E, that are not only natural, but have been used on the skin for more than 50 years.
+You can simply stick to the basics—the nutrient-rich ingredients, like vitamin E, that are not only natural but have been used on the skin for more than 50 years.

 4 Benefits of Vitamin E for Skin Health

 Fights free radicals

-Free radicals are highly destructive molecules that can wreak havoc on your skin, explains Dendy Engelman, MD, Manhattan-based dermatologist.
-“They are unstable compounds in search of a missing electron, so they ‘steal’ electrons from other molecules, thus leaving those molecules unstable as well.”
-The result of this domino effect is a weakened skin barrier, that’s left vulnerable to premature aging (e.g., fine lines, wrinkles and uneven skin texture).
+“Free radicals are highly destructive molecules that can wreak havoc on your skin,” explains Dendy Engelman, MD, Manhattan-based dermatologist.
+“They are unstable compounds in search of a missing electron, so they “steal” electrons from other molecules, thus leaving those molecules unstable as well.”
+The result of this domino effect is a weakened skin barrier that’s left vulnerable to premature aging, with fine lines, wrinkles, and uneven skin texture.

-As an antioxidant, vitamin E can help combat free radicals that form from everyday exposures such as UV rays and pollution, according to Jeremy A. Brauer, M.D., a New York-based dermatologist.
-He also explains that it may have minor, but direct benefits when it comes to protecting the skin against potential sun damage caused by harmful UV rays.
+“As a potent antioxidant, vitamin E can combat free radicals that form from everyday exposures such as UV rays and pollution,” according to Jeremy A. Brauer, M.D., a New York-based dermatologist.
+He also explains that it may have direct benefits when it comes to protecting the skin against sun damage caused by harmful UV rays.

 Helps with hydration

-“It is not necessarily ‘reversing’ the signs of aging, but more likely hydrating the skin effectively to minimize the appearance of aging.”
-Since the nutrient itself is fat-soluble, it is most hydrating when applied topically, is it can best penetrate the skin’s top layers.
+“It is not necessarily reversing the signs of aging, but more like hydrating the skin effectively to minimize the appearance of aging.”
+Since the nutrient itself is fat-soluble, it is most hydrating when applied topically, as it can best penetrate the skin’s top layers.